westy92/holiday-event-api-dart/README.md

 ## Supported Dart and Flutter Versions

-The latest version of the the Holiday and Event API is compatible with the [latest version of Dart](https://dart.dev/) but may work with older verions.
+The latest version of the the Holiday and Event API is compatible with the [latest version of Dart](https://dart.dev/) but should work with 2.15.0 and later.

 ## Authentication